btrinite/robocars_hat/README.md

 #define Use_ROSSerial // Select ROS communication implementation
 #define Use_SimpleSerial // select simple stupid serial protocol

+Note : ROSSerial is currently broken because of lack of resource in Arduino.

 Messages
 --------

 Hat publishes the following topics to the Host:
 - radio_channels @ 100Hz : Throttle and Steering value acquired from RX Receiver
+- sensors @ 30Hz : Ultrasonic and RPM sensor
+- Radio channels qualibration @ 10Hz : Detected Idle values for Throttle and Steering channels
 - battery @ 1Hz : Battery and Cells current voltage
-- sensors @ 30Hz : Ultrasonic and RPM sensor

 Hat consumes the folowing topics from the Host:
 - Driving Throttle and Steering